owen-it/laravel-auditing-doc/introduction.md

 # Introduction

-The audit can help you understand the activity in the eloquent models and information about discrepancies and anomalies that could indicate business concerns or suspected security breaches.
+This package can help you understand the activities in your eloquent models and provide information about possible discrepancies and anomalies that could indicate business concerns or suspected security breaches.

 Laravel Auditing allows you to record changes to an Eloquent model's set of data by simply adding its trait to your model.
-It also provides us with a simple interface to retrieve the data audited with a variety of features to customize the display of audits.
+It also provides you with a simple interface to retrieve the data audited with a variety of features to display them in various ways.

-Laravel Audit expressed simply a basic audit process.
-It will identify changes in their models and appoint an auditor responsible for auditing.
+Laravel Auditing simply follows a basic audit process.
+It will identify changes in your models and appoint an auditor responsible for auditing.

-To make an auditable model is simple, use the trait `OwnerIt\Auditing\Auditable` in the model you wish to audit
+Making a model auditable is simple.
+Use the trait `OwnerIt\Auditing\Auditable` in the model you wish to audit

 ```php